VUA-SEN-LAB/.github/profile/README.md

 # Veritas University - Software Engineering Lab

-Welcome to **Veritas University, Software Engineering Lab** GitHub Enterprise account.
+Welcome to **Veritas University, Software Engineering Lab** GitHub Organisational repository.
 This repository serves as the central hub for all lab-related projects, research initiatives, and collaborations.
 Below, you will find general guidelines, organizational structure, and documentation for managing and contributing to our projects.

 ---